Neanderthals, Orangutans, Lemurs, & You—It's a Primate Family Reunion!

 Despite the best efforts by generations of biologists, there are still many skeptics concerning our place on the primate family tree.
 In this genomics science fair project, you will make up your own mind by using raw protein sequence data and simple software tools to build a tree depicting Homo sapiens and our nearest non-human relatives.

 How can you use a protein sequence to build a family tree?
-When two populations stop interbreeding, the genes in each population begin to accumulate mutations that are specific to each population.
-The longer the two populations are separated, the greater the number of genetic changes between the two populations.
-You can directly measure these genetic changes by comparing the sequences of particular proteins.
+When two populations stop interbreeding, the two populations split into two separate species.
+The genes of every species accumulate mutations that are specific to each population.
+The longer two species have been separated, the greater will be the number of different mutations that will accumulate in each species' genome.
+A phylogenetic tree can be built based on the accumulated changes between genes or proteins in different organisms: fewer genetic changes implies a relatively recent divergence.
 If a protein mutates at a rate of 1 percent change per million years (say five amino acids change in a 500-amino-acid protein), then that protein in two species that split from a common ancestor 1 million years ago will be roughly 2 percent different.
 Why 2 percent?
 Because each species has accumulated 1 percent genetic change, independently of the other, resulting in 2 percent difference overall.
-Assuming a constant rate of mutation, a tree can be built showing the relationship of different species based on the observed genetic changes.
+Based on pair-wise comparisons of a set of genes or proteins from different organisms, it is possible to construct a phylogenetic tree that reflects the genetic distances between the organisms.
+This sort of tree-building was done in the past, solely by comparing the bones, anatomy, behavior, etc., of many animals.
+With genomics tools, it can be done online from your computer, and it can include animals that don't even have bones, provided there is DNA sequence data available.
+You can watch the two videos below to learn more about phylogenetics and reading phylogenetic trees.

 To start this science fair project, you will go to the website for the National Center for Biotechnology Information (NCBI), a part of the U.S. National Institutes of Health (NIH).
 At the NCBI website, you can look up the sequence of the protein you will use as a BLAST query.
 BLAST is a bioinformatics tool that allows the user to search a database of proteins for sequences that are similar to the query sequence.
 The query sequence is the sequence used to search the database.